bitwiseshiftleft/strobelite/README.md

 When used in a protocol, each participant shares a sponge object which is kept in the same state as the other party's sponge object.
 Each party duplexes all the messages they send or receive into the sponge.
 This includes a direction flag to indicate who sent the message.
 Then either the message can be sent in plaintext, or the duplex construction's output can be used as ciphertext.
 This makes all the operations sensitive to all the data which has been exchanged so far.
 An adversary cannot gain information about the messages exchanged (other than their length, who sent them, and any headers or messages deliberately sent as plaintext) unless she can reproduce everything which has been fed into the sponge including shared secret keys.

 # Security
-STROBE lite provides approximately 128-bit provable security against classical adversaries in the random permutation or random function (i.e. random oracle) model.
+STROBE lite provides approximately 128-bit provable security against classical (non-quantum) adversaries in the random permutation or random function (i.e. random oracle) model.
 The probability that an attacker can differentiate it from a random oracle should be bounded by approximately (_M_+_N_)^2 / 2^256, where _M_ is the number of F-queries the legitimate users make and _N_ is the number of F-queries the adversary makes.

+(This is slightly less than 2^256 because of padding words and so on, but it will be > 2^250 in the recommended protocols and > 2^245 everywhere I think; **TODO** bound more precisely.)

+**TODO** I'm not an expert in quantum adversaries, but I would guess that the ^2 should be replaced by ^3.

-**TODO**: there is a simple variant which should provide 128-bit security for some operations in the standard model.
+**TODO**: there is a simple variant which should provide approximately 128-bit security for some operations in the standard model instead of the random permutation model.
 This is to xor in the capacity-bytes after applying the function.
 Is it worth using?

 STROBE lite is not nonce-misuse resistant.

 # The duplex construction
 STROBE lite is based on a duplexing sponge construction.
-Each instance of STROBE lite has a rate _r_ := 8_R_+2 bits and a capacity _c_ = 8_C_-2 bits.
-That is, it works on byte-aligned or larger data, with 2 bits of padding.
+Each instance of STROBE lite has a rate _r_ := 8_R_+8 bits and a capacity _c_ = 8_C_-8 bits.
+That is, it works on byte-aligned or larger data, with one byte of padding.
+(In the default implementation, the 8 bits of padding can take on only 3 values --- 0, 1 and `0xc4` --- and so effectively decrease capacity by less than 2 bits).
 There is a natural extension to bits, which we do not discuss here.
 It also has a function F from _R_+_C_ bytes to _R_+_C_ bytes; F may be a permutation.
 In the suggested implementation, _R_ = 68, _C_ = 32, and F is Keccak-F[800].

 The state of a STROBE lite duplex object is an _R_+_C_-byte array `st`, and an offset `off` in that array which is between 0 bits and _R_ bytes, inclusive.
 The state is initialized in a way that makes it distinct from SHA3, SHAKE, Keyak, different STROBE lite instances, and and STROBE lite with different rates.